blakeberg/parking-dapp/README.md

 3. you will get a transaction with the contract creation
 4. if transaction is mined you get the contract address

+> If you got an "Error in contract creation: Error: Contract transaction couldn't be found after 50 blocks" look for contract creation in blockchain explorer for you account and load it from contract address in next step.

 ## Use contract

 If you want to load an existing contract you need the ABI specification *(see link below or get it from solidity online compiler)* and the contract address:

 	var abiDefinition = <paste abi JSON here>
+	var parkingplaces = web3.eth.contract(abiDefinition).at(<paste contract address>);

 If you have deployt before and still connected to JavaScript console you have the `var parkingplaces` defined.